gabrielelana/vim-markdown/README.md

 ## Features
 * Strong support for the Markdown flavor implemented by Github: what you see in Vim is what you get on Github
-* Complete syntax implementation: supports even proper nesting of all elements in list items, this is the only plugin that is able to do that (and I believe it since it took me a *while* to make it right)
+* Complete syntax implementation: supports proper nesting of all elements in list items, this is the only plugin that is able to do that (and I believe it since it took me a *while* to make it right)
   * A simple example rendered with this plugin.
 Headers and the fenced code block in list items are correctly highlighted
     ![VimMarkdownRendering](https://github.com/gabrielelana/vim-markdown/raw/master/images/vim_markdown_rendering.png)
   * The same example rendered with the most popular Markdown plugins for Vim